Democratic Resilience: Civil Society Organisations as Key Actors.

 Alain Touraine

-On European level there was hope, that as well the old geopolitical thinking can be succeeded – civil society organizations as a actor across the internal European borders.
-The United Nations Conference on Environment and Development in June 1992 in Rio or the World Social Forum 2001 in Porto Allegre became romantic symbols for the potential of INGOs, international non-governmental organizations.
+At the European level, it was hoped that the old geopolitical thinking could also be replaced by civil society organisations acting beyond European borders.
+The United Nations Conference on Environment and Development in Rio in June 1992 or the World Social Forum in Porto Allegre in 2001 became romantic symbols of the potential of INGOs, international non-governmental organisations.

-Furthermore, the existence of free associations can only be powerful, when they intend to have a social impact and contribute to a common good.
-Systemically spoken, when they learn cross-sectoral collaboration by trying to reach out to other citizens, feeding their ideas and positions into other social sectors, in example into politics or economy as advocates, as hybrid organizations, or as watchdogs.
-Catching up the idea of deliberation, civic structures are aimed to sustain through a longer time, but with the purpose to support citizens in their regular engagement.
-So civil engagement is from this perspective of individual active citizenship a kind of regular update of the common democratic agreement, from institutional perspective a current picture of the civic culture.
+Furthermore, the existence of free associations can only be powerful if they intend to have a social impact and contribute to a common good.
+Systemically speaking, if they learn cross-sectoral cooperation by trying to reach out to other citizens, feeding their ideas and positions into other social sectors, for example into politics or the economy as advocates, as hybrid organisations or as watchdogs.

 1. Confidence in Democracy, Hope, Trust

-But how can trustworthiness be generated without familiarity?
-One answer is – by setting up free civil society organisations.
-According to Offe their big potential is that they help individuals to build positive relations toward those their involved individuals don‘t have a direct relation with.
-Offe argues with the specific expectation of truth and moral: “Institutions generalize trust to the extent they commit their members to the virtue of truth-telling, and to the extent they monitor and effectively detect (intentio-nal, as in lying, or unintentional, as in erring) violations of that norm.”
-[OFFE 1999: 73] In their operations these trustworthy institutions are the trustee in both directions.
+One answer is the creation of free civil society organisations.
+According to Offe, their great potential lies in helping individuals build positive relationships with those with whom they don’t have a direct relationship.
+Offe argues with the specific expectation of truth and morality:“Institutions generalize trust to the extent they commit their members to the virtue of truth-telling, and to the extent they monitor and effectively detect (intentional, as in lying, or unintentional, as in erring) violations of that norm” (Offe, 1999, p.
+73).
+In their operations these trustworthy institutions are the trustee in both directions.

 We trust our fellow citizens (or, for that matter, fellow human beings) due to the fact that we share a significant institutional space with a sufficiently strong meaning so as to make the overwhelming majority of ‘strangers’ among my fellow citizens worthy of being trusted because I anticipate them to be appreciative of that meaning.“

-Another possible answer is, that people need to understand, that trust is a behavior, which means recognizing that it is on me to influence the level of social trust by trusting in others.
-Under this perspective trust can be distinguished from hope or confidence.
-Hope is the most passive attitude [SZTOMPKA 1999: 24], confidence has a more detailed and reasonable foundation, but is still passive: “Because in the case of confidence one is not actively involved [..], it is possible to blame disappointment on others, the regime, the system, the propaganda, the falsified information, the faked credentials, and so forth, but not on oneself.“ Trust is an active attitude, directed towards another person.
-As well Luhmann distincts trust, hope and confidence by “if the proability of a disappointment depends from our earlier personal behavior or not.“[LUHMANN 2001: 149]
+Trust becomes possible when it is practised.
+If trust is a behaviour, this would mean that it is up to everyone to determine the level of trust in society.
+Active trust can be distinguished from hope or confidence.
+Hope is a passive attitude (Sztompka, 1999, p.
+24), confidence has a more detailed and reasonable basis, but is still passive: “Because in the case of confidence one is not actively involved […] it is possible to blame disappointment on others, the regime, the system, the propaganda, the falsified information, the forged credentials, etc., but not on oneself”.
+Trust is an active attitude towards another person.
+Luhmann also distinguishes trust, hope and confidence by “whether the probability of a disappointment depends on our previous personal behaviour or not” (Luhmann, 2001, p.
+149).

 “Populism has to do, first of all, with a re-personalization of politics.
 The trust in political leaders is based not upon the track record of kept and broken promises, not on their known programmatic proposals and the constraints and possibilities afforded to them by their office, but upon their personal style, appearance, and media skills, and their reputation[…]“